userforbidden/LearnPy3HardWay/README.md

 07292022 Completed Exercise 29 - What if

 07292022 Completed Exercise 30 - Else and if

+07312022 Completed Exercise 31 - Making Decisions

+07312022 Completed Exercise 32 - Loops and Lists